w3f/Grants-Program/applications/msai.md

 | 1. | App structure: X | We will create a standard template service and library to encrypt data with a secrete key based a function of  (NFC contract, owner address) .
 The key will be stored securely on the service with support for usage of HWS hardware or software emulation.
 At a later stage this will be standardized.
-This will be a simple proof of concept This service can optionally encrypt any data provide the encrypted data back through.
-It will also decrypt the data to whomever send it a valid signature proving that they posses the relavent NFT|
+This will be a simple proof of concept It will also decrypt the data to whomever send it a valid signature proving that they posses the relavent NFT|
 | 2. | Provide documentation for how to encrypt data for users of this polkadot parachain|

 ## Future Plans
-Full implementation of w3 solid pos API
+- Full implementation of w3 solid pos API
-Adding Homomorphic Encryption (HE) is an emerging technique that allows data to be processed in encrypted form and would be suitable for medical data sharing Extension module to connect to NHS app and other health systems around the work.
+- Adding Homomorphic Encryption (HE) is an emerging technique that allows data to be processed in encrypted form Extension module to connect to NHS app and other health systems around the work.
-Offchain bridger for faster processing in case of trusted thirdparties Promotion through parternships with private and public clinics Promotion will be through coin giveaways on the side chain once accepted on Kusama or mainnet Polkadot or alternative chain.
+- Offchain bridger for faster processing in case of trusted thirdparties
+- Promotion through partnerships with private and public clinics
+- Promotion will be through coin giveaways on the side chain once accepted on Kusama or mainnet Polkadot or alternative chain.

 ## Additional Information :heavy_plus_sign:
 ## References: